MrKaiWu/MrKaiWu.github.io/ind_momentum.md

 ## Text-based Industry Reclassification and Industry Momentum

-**Project Overview:** This is my graduate thesis at _Renmin University of China_, completed during the spring of 2019.
+**Project Overview:** This is the abridged version of my graduate thesis at _Renmin University of China_, completed during the spring of 2019.
 I built a new industry classification for China's listed companies using product & services descriptions disclosed in annual/semi-annual reports.
 This classification performed well as compared to conventional classifications.
-Consistent with a behavioral finance perspective, the new industry momentum factor, calculated as the average return of industy peers, was proved to have much stronger predictive power of future stock returns than conventional industry momentum factor.
+Consistent with a behavioral finance perspective, the new industry momentum factor, calculated as the average past return of industy peers, was proved to have much stronger predictive power for future stock returns than conventional industry momentum factor.

 ### 1. Motivation
 Conventional industry classifications typically categorize a company into one industry.
 However, in China a large proportion of listed companies have their business spanned across several industries or sectors.
-Investors who rely on conventional classifications thus tend to ignore industry-level information relevant to a focal company's secondary business, resulting in delayed incorporation of such information into stock prices — a phenomenon called **limited attention** in behavioral finance literature.
+Investors who rely on conventional classifications thus tend to ignore industry-level information relevant to a focal company's secondary business, resulting in delayed incorporation of such less invisible information into stock prices — a phenomenon called **limited attention** in behavioral finance literature.
 Ideally, capturing the information that investors overlook would help better predict future stock returns.

 ### 2. Methodology: Text-based Industry Classification